+ILD sensitivity to light scalar production with taonic decay

+Kamil Zembaczyński, Aleksander Filip Żarnecki

+Univeristy of Warsaw, Poland

-2 ILD sensitivity to light scalar production with taonic decay 3 Kamil Zembaczyński, Aleksander Filip Żarnecki 4 Univeristy of Warsaw 5 6 7 8 9 10 While the main goal of the electron-positron Higgs factory is to measure precisely the Higgs boson properties, production of new exotic light scalars is still not excluded by the existing experimental data, provided their coupling to the gauge bosons is sufficiently suppressed.
+While the main goal of the electron-positron Higgs factory is to measure precisely the Higgs boson properties, production of new exotic light scalars is still not excluded by the existing experimental data, provided their coupling to the gauge bosons is sufficiently suppressed.
 In this contribution sensitivity of the future Higgs factory experiment to exotic light scalar particle production in association with a Z boson, assuming scalar decays to tau lepton pairs is discussed.
 This work was carried out in the framework of the ILD concept group as a contribution to the New exotic scalars (EXscalar) focus topic.

-12 1 Analysis framework
+1 Analysis framework

-The study is based on samples of background and signal events generated with WHIZARD 3.1.2 [1] using 13 built-in SM CKM model, for ILC running at 250 GeV.
-For the signal, it is assumed that light exotic scalar 14 particle is produced in scalar-strahlung process, $e^+e^- \rightarrow ZS$, where Z decays hadronically while S decays 15 into two τ leptons.
-Signal events are generated by varying Higgs boson mass in the SM and forcing it to decay 16 into two τ leptons.
-All relevant 4 and 2-fermion final states were considered as background together with the 17 contribution from SM-like Higgs boson.
-ISR and luminosity spectra for ILC running at 250 GeV were taken 18 into account.
-H-20 running scenario [2, 3] for ILC was assumed with $\pm 80\%$ and $\pm 30\%$ polarisation for e 19 and e+ beam respectively.
-Fast simulation of detector response was performed with Delphes ILCgen model 20 [4, 5].
-21
+The study is based on samples of background and signal events generated with WHIZARD 3.1.2 [1] using built-in SM_CKM model, for ILC running at 250 GeV.
+For the signal, it is assumed that a light exotic scalar particle is produced in the scalar-strahlung process, $e^+e^- \rightarrow ZS$, where Z decays hadronically while S decays into two τ leptons.
+Signal events are generated by varying the mass of the SM Higgs boson and forcing it to decay into two τ leptons.
+All relevant 4 and 2-fermion final states were considered as background together with the contribution from the SM Higgs.
+ISR and luminosity spectra for ILC running at 250 GeV were taken into account.
+H-20 running scenario [2, 3] for ILC was assumed with $\pm 80\%$ and $\pm 30\%$ polarisation for e^- and e^+ beam respectively.
+Fast simulation of detector response was performed with Delphes ILCgen model [4, 5].

-22 2 Event selection
+2 Event selection

 To extract events with desired signature pre-selection cuts were applied.
-It was required that there are no isolated leptons or photons in the event, neither in electromagetic calorimeter, LumiCal nor BeamCal, and two hadronic jets (which was enforced by running the clustering algorithm in exclusive mode).
-Five categories of signal events were considered, as described in table Table 1, depending on the assumed tau decay channels and the number of τ -tagged jets.
-For loose selection, introduced due to relatively poor tagging efficiency for τ jets (about 70%), only one identified τ candidate is required (τ -tagged jet or isolated lepton) and the lightest untagged jet jet taken as the second τ candidate.
+It was required that there are no isolated leptons or photons in the event, neither in the electromagetic calorimeter, the LumiCal nor the Beam-Cal, and two hadronic jets (which were enforced by running the clustering algorithm in exclusive mode).
+Five categories of signal events were considered, as described in Table 1, depending on the assumed tau decay channels and the number of τ -tagged jets.
+For the loose selection, introduced due to relatively poor tagging efficiency for τ jets (about 70%), only one identified τ candidate is required (τ -tagged jet or isolated lepton) and the lightest untagged jet was taken as the second τ candidate.

-event category isolated leptons tight selection loose selection hadronic 0 4 jets, 2 with τ -tag 4 jets, 1 with τ semi-leptonic 1 3 jets, 1 with τ-tag 3 jets with no τ -tag leptonic 2 2 jets with no τ -tag
+event category isolated leptons tight selection loose selection hadronic 0 4 jets, 2 with τ-tag 4 jets, 1 with τ semi-leptonic 1 3 jets, 1 with τ-tag 3 jets with no τ-tag leptonic 2 2 jets with no τ-tag